MayFu2025/unit2_project/README.md

 **(Success Criteria 1)** To visualize the overview of temperature and humidity data from both local and server, we created the graph representing those data individually.
 The code below shows the drawing local temperature data from sensor 1.
-We did the same process in other two temperatre data and also three humidity data.
+We use the same process for the other two temperature data and also three humidity data.
+This can program is also expressed in the flow diagram fig. 5.

 from file ```graph.py```
 ```.py